PythonHacker24/concordium-local-chain/README.md

 ```bash
 yarn run tauri build
 ```
 Please note that the application would be compiled for the OS you are currently running.
 The commands provided here are with respect to the project's root directory.

+## Operation
+The GRPC API of the launched Concordium node is accessible on port `20100`.
+The node is using port `8169` for listening for incoming connections (by potential other nodes).

 ## Contribution